Dan and Phil: Dan and Phil (formerly DanAndPhilGAMES)

 On 12 September 2014, Dan and Phil posted the first video on their joint gaming YouTube channel, DanAndPhilGAMES.
 On 8 March 2015 the channel hit 1 million subscribers.
 At the time, it was the fastest growing channel on YouTube.
 The channel reached over 3.1 million subscribers.
 The channel features Dan and Phil playing a variety of games.
-Some of the most popular series on the channel include the pair's Sims 4 Let's Play and "Gamingmas", an annual series where the duo uploads videos to the channel every day in December until Christmas.
+Some of the most popular series on the channel include the pair's Sims 4 Let's Play and "Gamingmas", an annual series where the duo uploaded videos to the channel every day in December until Christmas.

 In December 2018, the channel went on an indefinite hiatus.
 On 15 October 2023, Dan and Phil announced that they would both return to making videos on the channel in a video titled "Saying Goodbye Forever", directed by PJ Liguori and guest starring Jacksepticeye.
 In February 2024, they commissioned Lowave Records for a custom lo-fi and synthwave-inspired soundtrack for the channel, released as an album titled All or Nothing under the artist name DanAndPhilBEATS.
 In continued partnership with Lowave Records, they released four additional albums in 2024.

 For Lester's birthday in January 2024, the pair hosted a two-hour charity livestream on the channel, through which they raised over $100,000 for the Palestine Children's Relief Fund.
 They hosted another livestream for Howell's birthday in June 2024 for the same charity, which also raised over $100,000.

-On 13 October 2025, the DanAndPhilGAMES channel was rebranded to Dan and Phil, signifying the channel's expansion from strictly gaming content.
-Following the rebrand, Howell and Lester began hosting a weekly podcast called Hard Launch.
-Each episode includes a companion video version available on their YouTube channel.
-Hard Launch is produced by Studio71.
+On 13 October 2025, the DanAndPhilGAMES channel was rebranded to Dan and Phil.